-A key component of payroll accounting is the Social Security tax.
-(The Social Security tax along with the Medicare tax make up what is referred to as FICA.)
+A key component of payroll accounting is the Social Security tax which along with the Medicare tax make up what is referred to as FICA.
 Social Security tax is withheld from an employee's salary or wages and the employer is also required to pay a Social Security tax.
 In other words, the employer is responsible for remitting to the federal government both the employee and the employer portions of the Social Security tax.
-As a result, Social Security tax is both an employee withholding and an employer expense.
-(The official title for the system financed by the Social Security tax is Old Age, Survivors and Disability Insurance, or OASDI.
-As the name indicates, this system pays retirement, disability, family, and survivors' benefits.)

-In 2018, the amount of Social Security tax that an employer must withhold from an employee is 6.2% of the first $128,400 of the employee's annual wages and salary; any amount above $128,400 is not subject to Social Security tax withholdings.
+In 2023, the amount of Social Security tax that an employer must withhold from an employee is 6.2% of the first $160,200 of the employee's annual wages and salary; any amount above $160,200 is not subject to Social Security tax withholdings.
 The $160,200 is referred to as the Social Security wage base, wage limit, ceiling or maximum taxable earnings.
 For example:

 The amount withheld—and the employer's portion—are reported as a current liability until the amounts are remitted to the government by the employer.

-Note: The employee's tax rate for Social Security and the amount subject to the tax can be found at http://www.irs.gov/pub/irs-pdf/p15.pdf.
+NOTE: The employee's tax rate for Social Security and the amount subject to the tax can be found in the IRS Publication 15, Employer's Tax Guide.

 2. Employee portion of Medicare tax

-The combination of the Social Security tax and the Medicare tax is referred to as FICA (an acronym for Federal Insurance Contribution Act).
+(The combination of the Social Security tax and the Medicare tax is referred to as FICA tax, or the Federal Insurance Contribution Act tax.)

-An employer must withhold 1.45% of each employee's annual wages and salary for Medicare tax.
-Unlike the Social Security tax, this percentage is applied on every employee's total salary no matter how large the salary might be—an employee's salary of $200,000 will require Medicare tax withholdings of $2,900 (the entire $200,000 times 1.45%).
+An employer must withhold 1.45% of each employee's annual wages and salary for the Medicare tax.
+Unlike the Social Security tax, this percentage is applied on every employee's total wages or salary no matter how large the amount might be—an employee's salary of $200,000 will require Medicare tax withholdings of $2,900 (the entire $200,000 times 1.45%).

 Also, there is a Medicare surtax of 0.9% (which is also known as the Additional Medicare Tax) that is withheld from the employee on wages and salaries that are in excess of $200,000 in a calendar year.
 However, this Additional Medicare Tax is not matched by the employer.
 See IRS Publication 15, Employer's Tax Guide for more information on this additional tax.

-The employee's Medicare tax withholding plus the employer's Medicare tax are reported as a current liability until the amounts are remitted to the government by the employer.
+The employee's Medicare tax and Additional Medicare Tax withholdings plus the employer's Medicare tax are reported as a current liability until the amounts are remitted to the government by the employer.